-Despite the chill winds and snowflakes, the holiday fun radiating from the tents and stalls of Europe’s Christmas Markets is enough to make visitors feel welcomed and toasty warm.
-Here’s our pick of the very best places in Sweden, Finland, Denmark, Belgium, Great Britain and Austria to celebrate the season with kids at great European Christmas Markets.
-This tradition is so big in Germany, that German Christmas Markets have their own review.
+There’s never been a cheaper time to enjoy the holiday cheer radiating from the tents and stalls of Europe’s Christmas Markets.
+Despite chill winds, snowflakes and global inflation, the US dollar exchange rate makes visitors feel welcomed and toasty warm.
+Here’s our pick of the very best places in Sweden, Finland, France, Belgium, Switzerland, Austria and Denmark to celebrate the season with kids at Europe’s top Christmas Markets.

 Sweden Christmas Markets